BALaser

 3. Applications, examples, comparisons with experiments

-4. Related publications
+5. Related publications

-5. Contact
+6. Contact

 Introduction

-High power high brightness edge-emitting broad-area (BA) semiconductor lasers and optical amplifiers are compact, efficient and reliable light sources playing a crucial role in different laser technologies, such as material processing, precision metrology, medical applications, nonlinear optics, sensor technology, etc..
-BA lasers and amplifiers have a relatively simple geometry allowing an efficient energy pumping through a broad electric contact on the top of the device and can operate at high power (tens of Watts) regimes.
+High power high brightness edge-emitting broad-area semiconductor (BAS) lasers and optical amplifiers are compact, efficient and reliable light sources playing a crucial role in different laser technologies, such as material processing, precision metrology, medical applications, nonlinear optics, sensor technology, etc..
+BAS lasers and amplifiers have a relatively simple geometry allowing an efficient energy pumping through a broad electric contact on the top of the device and can operate at high power (tens of Watts) regimes.
 However, BAS devices have one serious drawback: operated at high power, they suffer from a low beam quality due to simultaneous irregular contributions of different lateral and longitudinal optical modes.
 As a result, the emitted optical beam is irregular, has undesirable broad optical spectra, and large divergence.
 Thus, a quality improvement of the beam amplified in BAS amplifiers or generated by BAS lasers is a critical issue of the modern semiconductor laser technology.

 BALaser is a software for simulation of the nonlinear dynamics in high-power edge-emitting (B)road-(A)rea semiconductor (Laser)s.
 This software integrates numerically the 1 (time) + 2 (longitudinal and lateral) dimensional traveling wave model describing dynamics of broad area lasers, executes different data post-processing routines, and visualises the obtained data.
 Data post-processing and representation are done using MATLAB.
 For acceleration of the computations, the discretized PDEs are integrated numerically using multilevel parallel distributed computing with MPI.
+When needed, it allows accounting for inhomogeneous current-spreading and heat-flow defined in all three spatial dimensions.
+It also executes different data post-processing routines and visualizes the obtained data.

 Mathematical model and numerical algorithms